 37) Buy glasses online.
 Going to your eye doctor and buying glasses is not cheap.
 Try the frugal hack of shopping online for your glasses.

 38) Shop secondhand.
 Check Craigslist for everything from used appliances to new building materials.
 Check out consignment shops, church thrift stores, and Habitat For Humanity Re-stores for something before you buy it new.
 You might find a great deal!

 39) Negotiate prices.
 Many places will give you a discount if something is damaged or missing pieces.
 Never pay full price if you don’t have to!

-41) Delete stored debit card number.
-Do not save your debit card number in shopping sites like Amazon.
+41) Delete stored debit card numbers.
+Do not save your debit card number on shopping sites like Amazon.
 It is just too easy to order when your card is ready for use.